heiko-braun/TAK_EE/README.md

 Run the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------
-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
+You can also start the server and deploy the quickstarts dateStart Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md)

 Debug the Application